-&lt;sup>17 Schmalensee et al. (1998) is an exception, finding support for an inverse-U relationship using nonparametric techniques.
-More recently, Aslanidis and Iranzo (2009) and Fernández-Amador et al. (2017) found that the income-elasticity of CO2 emissions decreases slightly after income per capita passes a certain threshold, such that relative decoupling increases with economic growth, though there is no evidence of absolute decoupling and an EKC relationship.
-Fernández-Amador et al. (2017) also provided evidence for a similar pattern in CO2 consumption-based inventories.
+To test for the presence of β -convergence, we compute the growth rates of the four emission inventories, which we consecutively use as dependent variables in the empirical analysis.
+Since the data-points are unequally spaced in time (3-4 years), we calculate the average that the income-elasticity of CO_2 emissions decreases slightly after income per capita passes a certain threshold, such that relative decoupling increases with economic growth, though there is no evidence of absolute decoupling and an EKC relationship.
+Fernández-Amador et al. (2017) also provided evidence for a similar pattern in CO_2 consumption-based inventories.

-&lt;sup>18 Anjum et al. (2014) reported that the negative correlation between initial emission and subsequent emission growth is stronger for $CO_2$ intensity than for $CO_2$ per capita.
+18 Anjum et al. (2014) reported that the negative correlation between initial emissions and subsequent emission growth is stronger for CO_2 intensity than for CO_2 per capita.

-&lt;sup>19 All of these studies define CO2 intensity as CO2 per GDP.
+$^{^{19}}$ All these studies define CO2 intensity as CO2 per GDP.
 In our analysis we refer to CO2 intensity as CO2 per value added.